 Eating OMAD diet meals, as mentioned above, means eating big meals.

-That being said, the following OMAD meal plan is designed to make it easier to eat big.
+The following OMAD meal plan is designed to make it easier to eat big.
 Enjoy!

 |Day 1||Day 2||Day 3||Day 4||Day 5||Day 6||Day 7|